kevinslin/kevin-notes/dendron/weblog/journal/2024/03/22/warpstream-pricing.md

 ### 3. Effective competitor questions

 "Competitor Questions" is a term I use when a service lists questions that are clearly a shot at showcasing the weakness of competitors.
 For example - newrelic's [pricing page](https://newrelic.com/pricing) has a bit about "Do you charge per host".
 This is aimed at datadog and other competitors that have per host pricing which new relic can happily answer **no** to.
-In trun, the rest of the industry has a question in their FAQ about "Do you charge per seat"...
+In turn, the rest of the industry has a question in their FAQ about "Do you charge per seat"...

 WarpStream has the following competitor questions which are all properties of vendors hosting a traditional kafka service:
 - Is replication included in WarpStream's storage pricing?